tardism/extensibella/docs/extensibility.md

 writer.
 The issuing of the `Prove_Ext_Ind` command does come with work.
 First, for `Prove_Ext_Ind rel`, Extensibella creates relations `<rel {ES}>` and `<rel {T}>`.
-These are the extension size and translation version of `rel`, respectively.
+These are the extension size and projection version of `rel`, respectively.
 The extension size has the same rules, other than adding a new integer argument that is summed up for the sub-derivations in each rule, with the sum incremented additionally if the rule is introduced by an extension.
-The translation version of the relation has the same rules as the original other than adding the translation assumption and relation holding for the translation when the rule is introduced by an extension.
+The projection version of the relation has the same rules as the original other than adding the projection assumption and relation holding for the projection when the rule is introduced by an extension.

 To make this more concrete, consider a rule